Category: Interviews

 A Western Photographer in Hama, Syria

-Moises Saman says that his trip into Syria with Anthony Shadid was one of the craziest things he’s d
+Moises Saman says that his trip into Syria with Anthony Shadid was one of the craziest things he’s done.

 • AN INTERVIEW WITH KEN MILLER

-From Vice Magazine… Ken Miller’s 1995 book, Open All Night, is an explicit, at times brutal, and occasionally comic look at the underbelly of San Francisco in the 80s.
-The book prompted us to hunt him down for this year’s Photo Issue, and when we found him via his wedding photography website we discovered he…
+Ken Miller’s 1995 book, Open All Night, is an explicit, at times brutal, and occasionally comic look at the underbelly of San Francisco in the 80s.
+The book prompted us to hunt him down for this year’s Photo Issue, and when we found him via his wedding photography website we discovered he had a ton of fantastic unpublished work.
+We called him on the day he was re-flooring his back room with some Asian Walnut, so the timing wasn’t ideal, but he was happy to talk about the Tenderloin, San Francisco skins, and getting very, very stoned at medicinal marijuana dispensaries.

 • David Young V Interview